craigmckeachie/code-academy-notes/src/content/docs/reference/javascript.md

 console.log(sentence); //This is text that aaa will be bbb taken literally.
 ```

-Uses: when adding many variables to different parts of the string (multiple pluses) or just because it is easier to read most of the time
+> Uses: when adding many variables to different parts of the string (multiple pluses) or just because it is easier to read most of the time

-### Function
+## Functions

-#### Function Declaration
+### Function Declaration

 ```js
 //defining a function